nogweii/pummel/README.md

     $ rackup
     # Open your browser to http://localhost:9292/

+Really, I don't know why I did this, you still need to edit the main file, but I've now made it into a gem.
+It's hosted on gemcutter, so you need a recent version of RubyGems, but you can also do:

+    # gem install pummel

 ## Demo (& Heroku)

 This web application was designed for Heroku, and is immediately compatible.